A Distance-based Paraconsistent Semantics for DL-Lite: Discussions

-In this paper, we have presented a model-based framework to handle inconsistency in DL-Lite by introducing distances over types of features for KBs.
-Within this framework, we defined a kind of semantics (called distance-based semantics) which characterize a kind of cautious entailment relations that are paraconsistent, non-monotonic and hold the splitting property.
-A characteristic property of distance-based entailments is that they retain consistency to a large extent.
-Furthermore, our model-based framework gives consideration to both semantic minimal change and the rule of ``majority vote consideration'' in syntax.
-In this sense, our approach is a natural combination of qualitative and quantitative approaches.
-As a result, our scenario is a more fine-grained compared to previous approaches to paraconsistent reasoning.
-Though distance-based semantics presented in this paper is built on classical semantics (two-valued semantics), we can also define distance-based semantics on multi-valued semantics within our framework.
+There are some model-based approaches presented in \cite{DBLP:conf/ijcai/QiD09,DBLP:conf/rr/LemboLRRS10}.
+A model-repaired approach is presented to recover the consistency arising from adding one TBox to the other one \cite{DBLP:conf/ijcai/QiD09}.
+Compared with it directly working on models, our approach works on types which take take advantage of finiteness.
+Some repairing approaches are applied to repair ABoxes such that the repaired KB can ensure the union of conjunctive consistent querying when ABoxes conflict with TBoxes \cite{DBLP:conf/rr/LemboLRRS10}.
+Although both of the main goal of this work and our work are recovering consistency by repairing KBs, there exists some difference in strategies.
+They repair an ABox according to a consistent TBox.
+However, we construct those models which are closer to a KB according to some distance function and aggregation function when there exists no model in an inconsistent KB.

-The definition of the distance-based entailment relation actually provides an algorithm for paraconsistent reasoning in DL-Lite for general distances.
-It would be useful to develop efficient algorithms and implement them in the future.
-In addition, \cite{DBLP:conf/dlog/MaP10} propose a distance-based approach to measure inconsistency of TBoxes.
-However, this approach might be difficult to do so because of infinity of models of DL KBs.
+A distance-based approach is proposed to measure inconsistency of TBoxes \cite{DBLP:conf/dlog/MaP10}.
+However, this approach might be difficult to do so because of infinite number of models of DL KBs since it is based on the distance between models.
 As a future work, we employ our distance-based technique to measure inconsistency of KBs.